phac-nml/mikrokondo/docs/usage/usage.md

 - `--ec_opid`: The minimum percent identity to determine an O antigens presence, It must be an integer.
 - `--ec_opcov`: The minimum percent coverage of O antigen, It must be an integer.
 - `--ec_hpid`: The minimum percent identity to determine an H antigens presence, It must be an integer.
-- `--ec_hcov`: The minimum percent coverage of the H antigen, It must be an integer.
+- `--ec_hpcov`: The minimum percent coverage of the H antigen, It must be an integer.
 - `--ec_enable_verification`: A boolean value to enable species verification in ECTyper.

 #### SISTR Parameters